The Value of Practicing Away From The Guitar

 • Memorize the notes in all major, minor, diminished, and augmented triads.

 • Memorize I IV V in all 12 keys

 • Memorize the half-step locations in all 12 major scales. (for example in the key of C, that would be E-F & B-C, in the key of A that would be C#-D & G#-A, etc.)

 • Memorize the 12-bar blues progression.

 - Improve Your Picking Technique and Dexterity Through Visualization.

 You could literally practice on a daily basis for months on end on a certain picking technique exercise without seeing noticeable improvement.
 If that is the case: put the exercise away for a couple of months and don’t practice on it at all for that long.
-Instead: spent 10 minutes a day imagining and visualizing yourself playing that exercise super fast, way more quickly than you are currently physically capable off.
+Instead: spent 10 minutes a day imagining and visualizing yourself playing that exercise super-fast, way more quickly than you are currently physically capable of.

 However: in addition to imagining how you’re physically playing that line at the speed you are aiming for, you also want to feel the joy of that mastery, feeling a sense of happiness, awe, and wonder over your accomplishment.
 Visualization of a goal + emotion attached to it = a sense that your goal is already accomplished.

 Your imagination will fire off the neurons in your brain that would fire off if you were physically playing that line but without the interference of the physical strain and pressure you put onto yourself when you are physically trying to push your muscles to accelerated motion while gradually speeding up your metronome.
 That strain works aversely on the results you are trying to get.